Home Treatment For Neck Pain, A Comprehensive Look At Ways To Help

 The side view of the neck shows a natural curve from the shoulders to the head.
 When standing or sitting, the head should be positioned directly above the shoulders as the neck curves forward.

 Due to neglect of posture it is often noted that people carry the head in front of the body as the chin protrudes forward.
 This distorts the shape of the neck and the curve assumes a position where the joints are bent forward.
 This places undue stress on the muscles and ligaments of the neck and, when this position persists over an extended period of time, neck problems may develop.
-More about poor neck posture, posture and pain and how it can effect more than just your neck, and why it is so important in home treatment for neck pain.
+More about poor neck posture and how it can effect more than just your neck and why it is so important in home treatment.

 Neck Pain Symptoms